lrobidou/findere/README.md

 }
 ```

-Any class that inherits `customAMQ` can be use with `findere`.Just wrap your data structure in it, and you are done.
+Any class that inherits `customAMQ` can be use with `findere`.
+Just wrap your data structure in it, and you are done.
 An exemple can be find in the file `src/query.cpp`.
 Let's break it down:

 You have to inherit customAMQ, so:
 ```c++